testingillusions/cleandataproject/codebook.md

 ##groupedgalaxyactivity_df

-This is a dataframe has a total of 69 columns with the following 3 indetification columns and 66 feature observation that is an average of the fullgalaxyactivity_df dataframe for each subject and each activity.
+This is a data frame has a total of 69 columns with the following 3 identification columns and 66 feature observation that is an average of the fullgalaxyactivity_df data frame for each subject and each activity.

 The 3 identification columns are: